astropy/astropy/docs/development/workflow/additional_git_topics.rst

 rebased is called ``cool-feature`` and your GitHub fork is available as the remote called ``origin``, you use this command to force-push::

-   git push -f origin cool-feature
+   git push --force origin cool-feature

 Note that this will overwrite the branch on GitHub, i.e. this is one of the few ways you can actually lose commits with git.
 Also note that it is never allowed